btogno/open-sustainable-finance-data/README.md

   agreement statistic.
 Borderline calls between `Partial` and `Raw Data`, in particular, are judgement.
 - **Four journals.** A statement about the top of the field, not the field.
-  Management Science, *Nature Climate Change* and the *Journal of Banking and Finance* are not covered.

 - **Availability is coded as published, not as tested.** A paper coded `D:OPEN` released something; whether that something reproduces the paper's tables was not verified, and nothing here attempts that.